gepcel/gepcel.github.io/content/2014-01-10-test-pelican-plugins-latex.md

 Category: pelican
 Slug: test-pelican-plugins-mathjax
 Auther: gepcel
-Latex:

-this a test for latex plugin of pelican
+This a test for latex plugin of pelican

 now is an inline math equations $ y = x^2 $